Alexander-Korotckevich/CRC/README.md

 npm install -g crc-ts
 ```

-Then you can generate default directory with React component:
+Then you can generate React component:

 ```
-crc-ts
+crc-ts ReactComponentName
 ```

 ## API